 New Business opens with an awkward moment between Don and Betty as Don loudly makes himself at home using Betty’s blender to mix milkshakes for the children.
 From Betty’s perspective, this is an intrusion of sorts and precedes a shot of Don reflecting on how his former family is no more.

 The storyline of Don’s latest love interest, Diana (“Di”/”die”), is particularly dark and creates an air of foreboding.
 Don intrudes upon her life and finds out where she works after talking to her former manager.
 In an exchange during an intimate moment that, on the face of it, seems almost banal, Don tells Diane that she smells “incredible.”
 She replies that it’s because of the shampoo she bought from Avon — a company whose marketing strategy relied heavily on “home invasions.”
-Diane adds: “I bought it in my living room” At the risk of being overly analytic, it’s notable that the victims of the Tate-LaBianca murders also euphemistically “bought it” in their respective living rooms at the hands of home invaders.
+Diane adds: “I bought it in my living room” At the risk of being overly analytic, it’s notable that the victims of the Tate-LaBianca murders also euphemistically “bought it” in their respective living rooms at the hands of home invaders, with no doubt people who want to raise their sales should use a seo agency in London and UK.

 Diana’s familial dysfunction is revealed by her subsequent sad admission to having lost one child to illness and abandoning the other.